Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Introduction

 Despite recent advances in artificial intelligence (AI) for family and education~\cite{yuan2024designing, sun2024exploring, fiani2024exploring, nikkhah2024family, currin2024opportunities, su2024hidden}, existing systems primarily assist with creating therapy materials or scaffolding caregiver engagement, rather than emulating the observing and judging practices of SLPs themselves.
 For example, Lewis et al.~\cite{lewis2025exploring} investigated how SLPs interact with AI-generated materials for children from culturally and linguistically diverse backgrounds, and Dangol et al.\cite{dangol2025want} investigated how AI might support parents in delivering therapy at home, highlighting emotional and logistical challenges.
 Yet in both cases, the evaluative expertise of SLPs remained external to the AI systems.
 Little is known about whether MLLMs can be aligned to interpret parent-child interactions in ways that reflect expert reasoning.

 In this paper, we explore how multimodal large language models (MLLMs) can be guided to emulate SLPs’ observing and judging practices.
 We focus on joint attention as a representative case: a core developmental milestone that SLPs typically evaluate through holistic, experience-based interpretations of children’s gaze, actions, and vocalisations.
-While MLLMs excel at structured tasks such as video captioning or temporal grounding, they struggle with socially nuanced behaviours that lack clear ground truth.
+While MLLMs excel at structured tasks such as video captioning or temporal grounding~\cite{lu2024gpt}, they struggle with socially nuanced behaviours that lack clear ground truth.
+At the same time, recent advances suggest that MLLMs can interpret complex verbal and non-verbal behaviour across video, audio, and text, and generate descriptive summaries of human activity~\cite{gandhi2023multimodal, jain2024vcoder}; however, their application to human behaviour analysis remains at an early stage.
+MLLMs' ability to adapt to task-specific criteria through in-context learning makes them a promising candidate for bridging raw behavioural signals with the structured interpretive practices used by SLPs.
 We therefore investigate how expert criteria can be translated into structured representations that allow MLLMs to more closely align with expert judgment.

 Guided by this objective, we examine the following research questions (RQs):